 You can also read about how it is like to study at some of these top universities by checking student reviews:

 - UCLA (University of California Los Angeles)

 - Duke University

 Original teaching methods of Psychology degrees in American colleges

-One interesting approach of psychology degrees is available within Stanford University, where students have the option to choose their specialization track in psychology from the beginning of their studies.
+One interesting approach of Psychology studies is available within Stanford University, where students have the option to choose their specialization track in Psychology from the beginning of their studies.
 Specializations include:

-Other fascinating examples that reflect the innovative teaching style of psychology programs in American universities are the ones from University of Michigan and University of Columbia.
+Other fascinating examples that reflect the innovative teaching style of Psychology programs in American higher education institutions are the ones from University of Michigan and University of Columbia.
 At University of Michigan, students along with professors have studied the effects Facebook and other social media platforms have had on people’s self-esteem and on interpersonal relationships.

 The future of Psychology practice in America

 In a world where almost everyone seems to have lost their marbles more or less, your expertise is definitely in great need.
 The U.S. Department of Labor predicts that jobs in the field of Psychology will grow about 19 percent over the next 10 years.
 Certified psychologists can find employment in various industries: health care, business, law, education and more.